pomdtr/sunbeam/www/frontend/docs/user-guide/integrations.md

         shellArgs: ['-lic', 'sunbeam'],
         // these envs are used by sunbeam actions, make sure to customize them if needed
         env: {
-            "EDITOR": "vim",
+            "EDITOR": "vim"
-            "PAGER": "less",
         },
         windowSize: [750, 440],
         modifierKeys: {
             altIsMeta: true // needed for hotkeys to work },
-        sunbeam: {
+        hyperSunbeam: {
             hotkey: 'Shift+Super+K', // setup your hotkey here }
     },
     // a list of plugins to fetch and install from npm
     plugins: [
-        "hyper-sunbeam", // tranform hyper into a floating panel "hyper-monokai-pro" // suggested theme, but you can use any theme you want ]
+        "hyper-sunbeam", // tranform hyper into a floating panel "hyper-monokai-pro", // suggested theme, but you can use any theme you want ]
-    // optional, disable default hotkeys
-    keymaps: {
-        "tab:new": "",
-        "window:new": "",
-    },
 };
 ```